joe-mcnealPW/servicenow-scripts/announcement-banner.md

 - **No skeleton on load.** The standard says skeleton while `isLoading`.
 But this bar is empty most of the time — a skeleton would flash a fake bar on every page load and then vanish, which is worse than nothing and causes layout shift on every page in the portal.
 It renders nothing until it has content.
 One `ng-if` to add back if you disagree.
 - **No empty state.** Zero announcements renders nothing.
 An "no announcements to show" strip across the top of the portal would be absurd.
 The error state is present per the standard, though it's arguably too loud for a non-critical decoration — remove the first `ng-if` block in the template if you'd rather it fail silently.

+**Design calls made this pass** (from the 07/20 requirements; flag any to revisit):

+- **Dismiss X is pinned to the band edge, outside the capped content rail.** So it doesn't shift as you page or as content width changes.
+Chevrons are inner (flanking content); X is outermost.
+- **Dismissing re-clamps the index to a neighbour**, not a hard reset to the first item — less jarring when you dismiss item 3 of 5.
+- **Slide is animated on a keyed wrapper, not the clamped text.** `-webkit-line-clamp` needs the element to remain a block box, which fights a transform on the same node.
+Animating the entering wrapper keeps the clamp and the motion from colliding. **This is the one piece with real implementation risk** — if the slide reads as janky against the clamp in your instance, the fallback is a cross-fade (drop the `translateX` from the keyframes, keep the opacity).
+Noted here so it's a known dial, not a surprise.
+- **Chevron paging replaces the `1/N` expand model entirely** (confirmed).
+There is no longer any way to see all announcements at once — one at a time only.

 **Behavior changes from OOB**, all intentional: